 According to Studying-in-Germany.org, a blocked bank account is a separate account into which the visa claimant must pay at least 10,332 Euros to demonstrate that they have the means to fund themselves for the first year of their studies.
 This amount will be kept in the bank before the student arrives in Germany.

 Q9.
 How is the cost of studying in Germany?

 Although several students are willing to study for free in Germany, living costs are inevitable.
 The cost of living in Germany varies by region; for example, Munich is considered the most costly German city to live in, with annual living cost in Germany for international students ranging about €12,000 (US$13,900).
 In contrast, the total annual living expenses in Germany for international students is approximately €10,200 (US$11,800).

 Other estimated monthly costs:

 |Computer, internet, and TV licence||€31|

 Q10.
-How much do international students pay for a German university?
+How much do international students in Germany pay as tuition fees?

 Germany, being one of the few nations in the world that provides free schooling to all domestic and foreign students, would also have to begin reintroducing tuition fees on all non-EU students in order to make up for the state’s shortfall.